underpin-project/model/jsonld/README.md

   This is a minor cosmetic defect
 - TODO: `dct:temporal` is not embedded as subnode of Dataset.
   We'll have to use a Frame to specify this
+- `dcat:keyword` has a mixture of plain strings and langStrings (QUDT prefLabels have).
+  TODO: is that a problem?
 - There is a graph `@id`.
   - This may confuse the dataspace connector and may need to be removed
   - This would be useful for the GraphDB Ingester to know which graph to address.